0xMana-git/frame-stitcher/README.md

 # how 2 use:
 1. download video from youtube
-2. put video path in cfg.py
+2. put videos in videos_dir
 3. install dependencies(actually u should probably do this first): python-OpenCV and dhash(for frame redundancy checks)
 4. launch main.py
 5. wait a bit